 - Spanish language immersion

 Broadly speaking, students will be engaged in course work in Cumbaya (often field-based) Mondays through Thursday for three weeks of each month, with short trips to other destinations in Ecuador scheduled for most Fridays through Sundays.
-One 10-day period of each month is designated for a longer expedition into a different region.
+One 10-day period of each month is designated for a longer expedition into a different region of Ecuador, including the Galapagos, the Sierra, and the Coast.
 A significant expedition into one of the most remote areas of the Amazon is also planned.